magnuscodus/magnuscodus/README.md

 <h1> Chupapi munyanyo?! 🤤 <h1>

-## Who am I anyway?
+## Who am I anyway? 🕵️
-<h3>I am Andy.
+<p>I am Andy.
 A Web Development Student with 2 years of coding experience.
-Basically an absolute rookie that tries to learn Web Development / Development in general. </h3>
+Basically an absolute rookie that tries to learn Web Development / Development in general. </p>
-<h3> My goal with coding is to help others.
+<p> My goal with coding is to help others.
 I enjoy being able to create something that other people can use to make their lives easier.
 I take constructive criticism well, and use suggestions to improve the product.
-If there is a reasonable idea / request , I will try to make it happen! </h3>
+If there is a reasonable idea / request , I will try to make it happen! </p>

 ### Languages/Frameworks I'm learning:
 <code><a href="https://www.gnu.org/software/bash"><img alt="Bash" title="Bash" src="https://github.com/cheesits456/cheesits456/raw/master/icons/bash.png" height="42"></a></code>